patrickbucher/learning-rust/diary.md

 is implemented in different programming languages (e.g. C, C++, Java).
 So I picked it as my Sunday exercise to implement this algorithm in Rust.

+I managed to implement the algorithm and applied it to various texts. _Lorem Ipsum_ works great, of course, but the output isn't too impressive.
+The rather formulaic prose of the book _Genesis_ from the King James Bible was more convincing.

 # Day 132 (2024-08-03)

 I wrote some utility function to create all possible subsets of a set, which